 Which Cozey sofa felt best for long movie marathons?

-Ciello was the easiest to sink into for long nights, especially in a slight recline with a small lumbar pillow to keep your lower back from rounding.
+Ciello was the easiest model to sink into for long movie nights, especially if we added a small lumbar pillow to keep the lower back from rounding out.

 Which model worked best for laptop work without constant fidgeting?

-Gaia and Luna stayed more stable in upright posture, and both handled frequent posture switches without making us feel like we were sliding forward.
+Gaia and Luna stayed more stable in upright posture, and both handled frequent position changes without making us feel like we were sliding forward.

 Is Atmosphere’s storage noticeable when you sit on it?

 Yes—mostly as added structure.
-The storage seats feel firmer underneath, which we liked for “sit and stand” routines, even if it’s less plush than Ciello.
+The storage seats feel firmer underneath, which helped with quick sit-and-stand use even if they were less plush than Ciello.

 What’s the easiest way to make deep seats work for shorter legs?

-Bring the back support forward with a firmer pillow so your knees don’t end up floating.
-It’s a small change that made deep seating feel immediately more manageable for shorter testers.
+Bring the back support forward with a firmer pillow so your knees are not left hanging.
+That small change made deep seating feel noticeably easier for shorter testers.